Skip to main content

 • Please note that we are coming up with custom reports in the next version.

-• You can add/remove columns within the standard reports and can save them as custom reports
+• You can add/remove columns within the standard reports and save them as custom reports

 Did this answer your question?